mobilepadawan/Dialog-JS/readme.md

 ### Dialog.prompt()

-Create a prompt dialog with a custom title, message, input placeholder, and buttons for confirmation and cancellation.
+It creates a prompt dialog with a custom title, message, input placeholder, and buttons for confirmation and cancellation.
 You can also specify a callback function to receive the input value when confirmed.

 ```javascript
 Dialog.prompt({